Recidvst/scrambling-letters/README.md

 ### Download/Install
 - Download the Scrambling Letters dist files from [Github](https://github.com/Recidvst/scrambling-letters/archive/master.zip 'Github download') or install via [NPM](https://www.npmjs.com/package/scrambling-letters 'npm download').
-- Pick the dist file you desire - ES6, ES5 or babel polyfilled.
-The standard ES6 version will not support IE and is a named export.
+- Pick the dist file you desire.
+Choose from UMD, ESM, CJS, IIFE or use the source code and build your own.
-- Import or include the JS.
-The standard file is an export but the ES5 version is plain JS.
+- Import or include the JS into your site/app.
 This will allow you to access the **Scrambler()** function.

 ### Initiate
 - Scrambler() needs to be told which piece of text to scramble.